SerenaTetart/Numerical_Analysis/README.md

   1.0000
 ```

-#### LU's factorization
+#### LU factorization

 Let A belong to Mn(K), A admits a factorization (or decomposition) LU when there exist a pair of (L, U) elements of Mn(K) with L lower triangular and U upper triangular, such as: A = LU.

 If all the principal minors of A are not null, then A admits a factorization LU.

-In order to get the LU's factorization we need to apply Gauss' pivots method, let's illustrate the idea with an exemple:
+In order to get the LU factorization we need to apply Gauss' pivots method, let's illustrate the idea with an exemple:

 <p align="center">
 <img src="https://user-images.githubusercontent.com/65224852/144763030-46e5ba2f-8411-48d9-b5ae-5386216871e1.png">